Last updated: June 10, 2023

 :pause_button:) to ask for space to collect your thoughts, and use ▶️ (

 :arrow_forward:) after you’ve gotten the space you needed.
 When you see someone use the pause button, please wait for the user to finish their thoughts and use ▶️ before typing any more responses.
 If the user has stopped typing for a few minutes, it’s OK to check in and ask if they’re ready for an unpause.

 :octagonal_sign:) emoji to ask that the chat move on to another topic.
 If you see somebody use this in chat, please drop the subject immediately and move on.
 If it’s unclear what they’ve asked to stop, either ask the user if they seem like they’d be comfortable responding to you, or contact the Caretakers to step in.

 Members are held to the standards outlined in this code of conduct when interacting in our Discord server and on SIBR-operated GitHub repositories.

-In addition, the Blaseball community and experience usually extends outside those spaces; SIBR members interact with other fans on the main Blaseball Discord, team sidecords, and social media.
+In addition, the Blaseball community and experience usually extends outside those spaces; SIBR members interact with other fans on Blaseball-related Discord servers, subreddits, and social media.
 Abusive or unwelcoming behavior between SIBR members still has a profound impact on individuals and on the community when it happens beyond our “walls”.
 Caretakers will use our discretion when deciding whether to enforce this code of conduct and potentially remove someone from SIBR after reports of such behavior happening outside of SIBR, taking into account the impact on the individual members involved as well as the impact on the community at large.

 When in doubt, please report unacceptable behavior to us.
 If someone’s behavior outside of SIBR makes you feel unsafe in SIBR, that is absolutely relevant and actionable for us.